 Counselling Session with Cyclic Intervention

-This method proved effective in ways that often surprised me, and other counsellors might benefit from using similar interventions.
+This method often proved effective in ways that often surprised me, and other counsellors might benefit from using similar interventions.

 I have called the client Zed.
 He is a fictional character based on the many clients I saw during my ten years working as a problem gambling counsellor.